fholstege/base-optweights/README.md

 # optimize the weights
 p_hat =  ws.optimize_weights(T,  lr,  momentum)

-# get the weights for the training set
+# get the weights for the training set - these can then be used subsequently for an estimator.
 w_train = ws.return_weights(p_hat, g_train)

 ```